 A new token is generated.
 Now you can copy it or send it to someone.

 An existing token can be shared to an arbitrary email address (including yours).
-You can share a token by clicking the Send token button.
+You can share a token by clicking the Send Token button.
 Note that master tokens cannot be shared.

-Important: Always use the Send token feature instead of copying and sending the token yourself.
+Important: Always use the Send Token feature instead of copying and sending the token yourself.
 This is more secure because it does not actually send the token, only a link to retrieve it.

 A message can be added to the email.